AppFlowy-IO/AppFlowy/doc/CONTRIBUTING.md

 - Submit feature requests ([see this section](#non-coded-contributions))
 - Provide your suggestions on the forum (tag them with #general-suggestions)
 - Review Pull Requests
-- Provide feedback on the proposed features (link) [Back to TOC](#table-of-contents)
+- Provide feedback on the proposed features ([link](https://github.com/AppFlowy-IO/appflowy/issues))

+[Back to TOC](#table-of-contents)

 ### Sponsor

 Sponsoring is another great way to contribute to the community.
-(To Do: Tiers)
-- show love
-- special perks
-- paid contents / support
+- Buy us a coffee on [ko-fi](https://ko-fi.com/appflowy)

 [Back to TOC](#table-of-contents)

 ## Contributor T-Shirt

 If your Pull Request was accepted as it fixes a bug, adds functionality, or makes AppFlowy's codebase significantly easier to use or understand, congratulations!
 You are now an official contributor to AppFlowy.
-Get in touch with us (link) to receive the very special Contributor T-shirt!
+Get in touch with us ([link](https://tally.so/r/mKP5z3)) to receive the very special Contributor T-shirt!

-If you get more people to know AppFlowy or uplift our community, congratulations!
-(To Do: Requirements) Get in touch with us (link) to receive the very special AppFlowy Ambassador T-shirt!

-Proudly wear your T-shirt and show it to us by tagging ... on Twitter [Back to TOC](#table-of-contents)
+Proudly wear your T-shirt and show it to us by tagging @appflowy on Twitter

+[Back to TOC](#table-of-contents)

 ## Code of Conduct